pypa/packaging.python.org/source/glossary.rst

         Python extensions on Windows, or a Java class file for Jython extensions.

+    import package

+        An import package is a directory containing an ``__init__.py`` file (ex.
+        ``mypackage/__init__.py``), and also usually containing modules
+        (possibly along with other packages).

+        It is common in Python to refer to an import package using the simpler term ":term:`package`" (e.g. when instructing one to import a package by typing ``import mypackage``).

     Known Good Set (KGS)

-        A set of distributions at specified versions which are compatible with each other.
-Typically a test suite will be run which passes all tests before a specific set of packages is declared a known good set.
-This term is commonly used by frameworks and toolkits which are comprised of multiple individual distributions.
+        A set of :term:`distribution packages <distribution package>` at specified versions which are compatible with each other.
+Typically a test suite will be run which passes all tests before a specific set is declared a known good set.
+This term is commonly used by frameworks and toolkits which are comprised of multiple individual distribution packages.

     Module